 :::

-Verify the Presence of curl and bash.
+Verify the presence of

 Execute the version check to confirm connectivity.